BKWLD/tram/README.md

 ## TODO

-* Add remap({ x: 'left' }) method for shimming properties
 * Add .get(prop) method to return current value
 * Support array values for props like 'background-position'
-* Consider adding Bower support
-* Consider px -> rem unit conversion support

 ## Contributing

 1. If you'd like to contribute to this project, please submit all pull requests to the `dev` branch.
 Any pull requests sent to `master` will be closed.
 This is mostly to offset the convenience of having various dist/* files available on the master branch.

 2. Grunt CLI tools may be helpful.
 The following commands should start a watch script that concats source files on each save:
 (from the root directory)
-`npm install`
+`npm install grunt -g`
-`make`
+`grunt`

 3. Once you're ready to send a pull request, please view `test/suite.html` in your browser to confirm that all tests are passing.